 - Given new responsibilities that affect their risk level

 Workers must also be re-trained yearly even if their risk exposure doesn’t change.
-It’s also important to note that sitting through a training session and being provided training handouts is not enough.
+It’s also important to note that sitting through a training session and being provided with training handouts is not enough.
 All workers must complete a bloodborne pathogens certification to meet the required standard precautions.

 Employers must prove that all of their employees understand the material.
 Evidence of training and its completion must be recorded and kept on file.
 Employers must also show that standard precautions continue to be met and followed.
 All employers have the duty to provide these documents when requested by OSHA.